plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 * Integrations with Search Console, Looker Studio and more
 * You can even import your historical UA stats
 * Check out [our ready-made dashboard](https://plausible.io/plausible.io) and try it out on your site with [a free trial](https://plausible.io/register)

+We believe that choosing a web analytics tool should not only be about data collection but also about respecting visitors' privacy.
+That's why we built Plausible.
+Plausible provides valuable insights while prioritizing data privacy and user experience.